duplicati/update-server/README.md

 - `CACHE_TIME`: The duration items are kept cached.
 Can use s/m/h/d/w suffix.
 Default is `1d`.
 - `REDIRECT`: A url to redirect to, when accessing `/`.
 - `APIKEY`: API key to enable the `/reload` endpoint for forced expiration of cached items.
+- `KEEP_FOREVER`: Toggles no expiration on cached files, size limits may still expire items.

 ## Force expire